ovgu-FINken/multi_robot_path_planning/collvoid-melodic/README.md

     ```

 ## Common Errors
 There are some race conditions that can cause trouble.
+Especially, the error "could not get me" means, the node "me_publisher" has died and the robot won't move.
-That's why, killing and restarting the script can help in many cases.
+That's why, killing and restarting the script helps in most cases.

-### RVIZ crashes sometimes
-rviz: /build/ogre-1.9-B6QkmW/ogre-1.9-1.9.0+dfsg1/OgreMain/include/OgreAxisAlignedBox.h:252: void Ogre::AxisAlignedBox::setExtents(const Ogre::Vector3&, const Ogre::Vector3&): Assertion `(min.x <= max.x && min.y <= max.y && min.z <= max.z) && "The minimum corner of the
-box must be less than or equal to maximum corner"' failed.
-[rviz-2] process has died [pid 12114, exit code -6, cmd /opt/ros/melodic/lib/rviz/rviz -d /home/nele/DrivingSwarm/src/turtlebot3_simulations/turtlebot3_gazebo/rviz/turtlebot3_gazebo_model.rviz __name:=rviz __log:=/home/nele/.ros/log/1d46e2a6-848e-11ea-92fe-1063c87c0687/rviz-2.log].
-log file: /home/nele/.ros/log/1d46e2a6-848e-11ea-92fe-1063c87c0687/rviz-2*.log

 ## Execution with Benchmark
 1. Start the **roscore**